 Cannabis is well-documented as being used for menstrual-related ailments.

-If you suffer from painful cramps, weed can also be of assistance.
-Around and during our periods, hormones can cause uterine contractions which can be likened to minor labor contractions.
+Some women have reported that when they suffer from painful cramps, weed can be of assistance.
+Around and during periods, hormones can cause women to have uterine contractions which can be likened to minor labor contractions.
 The primary ingredient found in cannabis, known as THC, can act as a muscle relaxant, toning down the intensity of these cramps.
 There are many ways one can use marijuana to relieve cramps, including topical cannabis creams, suppositories, tinctures, or by just plain vaping it.

 One last example concerns the issue of constipation/diarrhea in some women during menstruation.
-In this regard, weed not only functions as a muscle relaxant, as stated before, but also works as an anti-inflammatory, which can aid with bowel issues.
+In this regard, women have expressed that weed not only functions as a muscle relaxant, as stated before, but also works as an anti-inflammatory, which can aid with bowel issues.

 Does cannabis affect men and women differently?